-The Local Records Act (50 ILCS 205) regulates the preservation or disposal of the public records of all units of local government in Illinois.
+The Local Records Act (50 ILCS 205) regulates the preservation or disposal of the records of all units of local government in Illinois.

 - The state must approve the disposal certificate prior to the destruction or disposal of the records.